maxhoffmann/old-maximilianhoffmann.com/article/building-ios-web-apps/_building-ios-web-apps.md

 ### Web Inspector
 Remote debugging web applications is available since iOS6.
-With remote debugging it is easy to check and alter the rendered CSS and test the functionality of your app on the device itself.
+With remote debugging it is easy to check and alter the rendered <abbr>CSS</abbr> and test the functionality of your app on the device itself.
 Instead of Safari I recommend you to use the latest [Nightly WebKit](http://nightly.webkit.org/), which has more features and a better interface.
 Changes to WebKit’s developer tools since Safari 6 can be found [here](https://gist.github.com/paulmillr/4056234).

 To enable developer tools on your computer go to __Preferences > Advanced__ in Webkit/Safari and check the box next to “Show Develop menu in menu bar”.